school-of-data/GIS-curriculum/sri-lanka/module5/module5.md

 #### **Second method: Export the map canvas to the print layout**

-1. In this tutorial, we’ll make a map showing the 1.) location of health centres and 2.) population density of Pampanga Province in the Philippines.
+1. In this tutorial, we’ll make a map showing the 1.) location of health centres and 2.) population density of Colombo district in Sri Lanka.
 The data layers should already be added to the QGIS canvas.
 The layers can then be styled to communicate information in your data.

 ![Creating new Print Layout](media/new-print-layout.png "Creating new Print Layout")